Mariposa Care Group Limited’s gender pay gap report for the pay period including 5 April 2021 is as follows:

 Mariposa Care Group Limited appoint, train, develop and promote on the basis of merit and ability.
 We are committed to ensuring that existing members of staff, job applicants, and workers are treated fairly in an environment which is free from any form of discrimination.

-The median gender pay gap of 0% evidences that men and women in the same job role are paid the same rate of pay.
+The median gender pay gap of 0% highlights that men and women in the same job role are routinely paid the same rate of pay.